rigaya/NVEnc/NVEncC_Options.en.md

 Show option list.

 ### --check-device
-Show device of available GPU recognized by NVEnc
+Show the DeviceId and PCI Bus ID of available GPUs recognized by NVEnc.
+DeviceId follows the CUDA device order.

 ### --check-hw [&lt;int&gt;]
 Check whether the specified device is able to run NVEnc.
 DeviceID: "0" will be checked if not specified.